oracle/docker-images/OracleManagementAgent/README.md

     $ rm  /var/lib/docker/volumes/mgmtagent-volume/_data/mgmtagent_secret/input.rsp
     ```

-#### Steps to run Management Agent as root user

-Management Agent can be run as the root user if access to specific locations (example: `/var/log`) within the container environment are restricted to only the root user as described in the following steps.
-Please also note that the steps given below must be applied prior to container creation.
-Applying these changes after creating the container is not supported.

-##### Steps to run as root when using Docker Compose

-1. Update the .env file to override the agent run-as-user environment variable
-    ```shell
-    $ echo "RUN_AGENT_AS_USER=root" >> .env
-    ```
-    **Note: Modifying this environment variable after container creation is not supported.
-Refer to volume cleanup in Helpful administration commands section and then startover.**

-##### Steps to run as root when using Docker CLI

-1. Start a container overriding the agent run-as-user environment variable
-    ```shell
-    $ docker run -d --env RUN_AGENT_AS_USER=root --name mgmtagent-container --hostname mgmtagent1 -v mgmtagent-volume:/opt/oracle:rw --restart unless-stopped oracle/mgmtagent-container:latest
-    ```
-    **Note: Setting this environment variable after container creation is not supported.
-Refer to volume cleanup in Helpful administration commands section and then startover.**

 #### Steps to execute custom user operations

 Users can provide custom shell script commands to execute before starting Management Agent as described in the following steps